-As this verse teaches us, in order for us to serve Yahuwah acceptably, we first need the means whereby we can serve Him.
+As this verse teaches us, in order for us to serve Yahuwah acceptably, we need the means whereby we can serve Him — His grace!
 Yahuwah enables us to serve Him, by giving us His grace!

-And then, in order to serve Messiah we need to begin to follow Him, as we see in the Gospel of John:
+And in order to serve Messiah, we need to begin to follow Him:

 “If any man serve me, let him follow me; and where I am, there shall also my servant be: if any man serve me, him will my Father honour” (John 12:26).

-If we desire to serve Yahuwah acceptably, we must learn to become followers of Messiah, walking as He walked, following in His footsteps (see 1Peter 2:21).
+If we desire to serve Yahuwah acceptably, we must learn to become followers of Messiah, walking as He walked, following in His footsteps, and learning obedience (see 1Peter 2:21; Hebrews 5:8 ).

 He Is Worthy!

-Yahuwah, the Mighty One of Israel, the Lover of our souls, Whose goodness and mercy endures forever — He is worthy of all our efforts and adjustments, whether big or small, to have a heart that is devoted to Him and to His written Word!
+Yahuwah Elohim [the LORD God], the Mighty One of Israel, the Lover of our souls, Whose goodness and mercy endures forever — He is worthy of all our efforts and adjustments, whether big or small, to have a heart that is devoted to Him and to obeying His written Word!

-May you and I be pleasing to Yahuwah by crying out to Him daily, to give us a heart that loves to yield to, and obey, His instructions and commands!
+May you and I cry out daily, asking God for a heart that loves to yield to, and obey, His instructions and commands!

-Let us heed the prophets’ warnings, by removing the abominations of the heathen, as we seek to mature and grow in the knowledge of God!
+Let us heed the prophets’ warnings, and remove the abominations of the heathen, and earnestly seek to mature and grow in the knowledge of God!

-Let us remember also that truly, Father is good to those who have a heart that is prepared to seek God!
+Remember — Father is good! to those whose heart is prepared to seek God!